Dokt-R/ai-dungeon-master/docs/prd/epic-2-the-ai-dungeon-master-engine.md

 ---
 ### Story 2.1: Basic AI Narrative Generation
 **As a** player, **I want** to send a prompt to the bot and receive a narrative response from the AI, **so that** I can begin to interact with the game world.
+#### Tasks / Subtasks
+- [ ] **Task 1 (Enabler):** Integrate the LLM Observability library (e.g., LangSmith) into the backend service to enable tracing for all future AI calls.
+- [ ] **Task 2 (AC: #1):** Create a function that retrieves the server's API key from the `ServerConfig` database table.
+- [ ] **Task 3 (AC: #1, #2, #3):** Implement the API endpoint (`/action`) that receives the player's prompt, calls the AI provider with the correct context and key, and returns the narrative response.
+- [ ] **Task 4 (AC: #4):** Implement error handling for the AI API call.
 #### Acceptance Criteria
-1. The bot retrieves the server's encrypted API key from the ServerConfig database table and uses it to send a user's text prompt to the specified AI service.
+1.  **The bot retrieves the server's encrypted API key from the `ServerConfig` database table** and uses it to send a user's text prompt to the specified AI service.
 2. The AI's text-based narrative response is successfully received from the service.
 3. The narrative response is displayed clearly in the Discord channel.
 4. The system gracefully handles and reports any errors during the AI API call.

 ---
 ### Story 2.2: D&D 5.1 SRD Ruleset Integration